The nonlinear steepest descent method for Riemann-Hilbert problems of low regularity: Introduction

+Our Theorem \ref{steepestdescentth} generalizes the nonlinear steepest descent argument of \cite{DZ1993} in two ways: \begin{itemize} \item[$(a)$] Theorem \ref{steepestdescentth} allows for very general contours.
+Whereas the arguments of \cite{DZ1993} were adapted to the case of piecewise smooth contours, Theorem 2.1 applies in the context of a general Carleson contour.
+This generalization is not needed for the application to mKdV on the line, but is important for other applications.

+\item[$(b)$] Theorem \ref{steepestdescentth} allows for jump matrices with low regularity and slow decay.
+In the application to the mKdV equation presented in Section \ref{similaritysec}, we utilize this fact to find a formula for the asymptotics of the solution $u(x,t)$ for initial data $u_0$ in $C^5(\R)$ under the decay assumption $(1+|x|)^{11}u_0^{(i)}(x) \in L^1(\R)$ for $i = 0,1, \dots, 5$.
+In \cite{DZ1993} it was assumed that $u_0$ belongs to the Schwartz class $\mathcal{S}(\R)$. \end{itemize}

+Certain steps in the proof of Theorem \ref{steepestdescentth} are inspired by the nice presentation of \cite{GT2009} (see also \cite{KT2009}).
+In particular, our definition of $\hat{v}$ (see equation (\ref{hatvdef})) is similar to equation (5.13) of \cite{GT2009}.
+However, whereas \cite{GT2009} utilizes a solution $M_j$ of a RH problem obtained by restricting the jump to a small cross in an $\epsilon$ neighborhood of the critical point, we instead compare the RH solution directly to the solution of the model RH problem.
+This leads to a more straightforward presentation and circumvents some implicit difficulties in \cite{GT2009} related to the fact that $M_j$ in general has singularities at the endpoints of the small cross.

 The class of Carleson contours is very large; for example, it includes contours with cusps and nontransversal intersections.
-This means that our approach can be used to rigorously analyze asymptotics of a large class RH problems.
-We mention in this regard that RH problems with contours involving nontransversal intersections arise in the study of initial-boundary problems for integrable evolution equations, see e.g. \cite{L2013}.
-Here, for pedagogical reasons, we only consider equation (\ref{mkdv}) on the line, but more complicated examples for initial and initial-boundary value problems will be analyzed elsewhere.
+This means that our approach can be used to rigorously analyze asymptotics for a large class of RH problems.
+RH problems with contours involving nontransversal intersections are important in the study of initial-boundary problems for integrable evolution equations, see e.g. \cite{L2013}.
+In this paper, we consider equation (\ref{mkdv}) on the line, but more complicated examples for initial and initial-boundary value problems will be analyzed elsewhere.

+The defocusing mKdV equation (\ref{mkdv}) on the line is locally well-posed in $H^s$ for $s \geq 1/4$ \cite{KPV1993} and globally well-posed in $H^s$ for $s > 1/4$ \cite{CKSTT2003}.
+Riemann-Hilbert problems with jump matrices of low regularity are analyzed in \cite{DZ2003}.
+For problems where the jump matrix fails to be sectionally analytic, a dbar generalization of the nonlinear steepest descent method has been introduced in \cite{DM2008, MM2006} (see also \cite{CJ2014}).

 In Section \ref{steepsec}, we prove a nonlinear steepest descent theorem for RH problems with Carleson jump contours.
 In Section \ref{mkdvsec}, we recall how the solution of the mKdV equation can be expressed in terms of the solution of a RH problem.
 In Section \ref{similaritysec}, we derive the long time behavior of (\ref{mkdv}) in the similarity sector for a large class of initial data.
 Some results on $L^2$-RH problems are collected in Appendix \ref{RHapp}.
 Appendix \ref{exactapp} contains a derivation of the exact solution of the model RH problem which is relevant near the critical points.